RouninMedia/Da3SH/README.md

 # Da3SH
-*Rich Components for the Web, liberated from JS Frameworks*
+*Rich Components for the Web, liberated from JS-first Front-end Reactive Frameworks*

 ## What is Da3SH?